-Location of Gethsemane
+Location of Garden of Gethsemane

 31.779402°N, 35.240197° E

-The garden itself is flat and less than 57 square yards (47 1/2 square meters) in area.
+The location itself is flat and less than 57 square yards (47 1/2 square meters) in area.
 Composed of two Hebrew words, the English word Gethsemane can mean "valley of fatness" or fertile valley, "olive press" or "oil press."